allegro/allegro.tech/_posts/2016-02-22-professional-approach-pays-off.md

 layout: post
 title: Professional approach pays off
 author: rafal.bryk
-tags: [tech, proffesional, programmer, software craftsmanship, agile]
+tags: [proffesional, programmer, software craftsmanship, agile]
 ---

 _It is a story about how professional approach to code can save you a lot of troubles.
 It is a story about passion for coding and how